Donaghcumper Church: History

 A sketch of 1770 shows the church with a roof and a tower in the west end.
 A map of 1783 lists the site as Ch.
 Rs. (church ruins) and the 1897 map lists it as ruinous.
 However, the church is surrounded by a still-active graveyard; the earliest-dated grave still legible is that of a Nicholas Walsh, died 1711.

 In 2000 some renovation took place, and in 2017 funding of €7,500 was allocated.

 Buildings

 Portions of the nave and chancel remain.
 The Alen vault is located at the east end of the chancel.
 The east gable has an ogee window, and the west gable has a belfry.
 A round semicircular arch divides nave and chancel, and there is a gabled porch in the south end and a piscina in the east.
 Of the tower in the west, only one wall remains.
-The buildings are held up by temporary buttresses and the church is fenced off to avoid injury to the public.